h3imdall/ftp-remote-edit/README.md

 - Added Option "Open in Atom Dock" - Open the view as tab in atom dock instead of panel.
 Only available from Atom 1.17.0
 - Added FTP Message Log - Shows sent/received FTP commands in log
-- Changed refreshing behavior of the TreeView
+- Changed refreshing behavior of the tree view
 - Feature request: Drag-and-Drop (issue-25)
 - Feature request: Copy / Cut / Paste files (issue-24)
 - Feature request: Rename copied file if exists to prevent collision of names (issue-61)